|

 (End)

-Powers of 2 represented in bases which are members of this sequence must always contain at least one digit which is also a power of 2.
+Powers of 2 represented in bases which are terms of this sequence must always contain at least one digit which is also a power of 2.
 This is because 2^i mod (2^i - 2^j) = 2^j, which means the last digit always cycles through powers of 2 (or if i=j+1 then the first digit is a power of 2 and the rest are trailing zeros).
 The only known non-member of this sequence with this property is 5. - Ely Golden, Sep 05 2017

 LINKS

-T. D. Noe and R. Zumkeller, Table of n, a(n) for n = 1..10000, First 5051 terms from T. D. Noe
+Reinhard Zumkeller, Table of n, a(n) for n = 1..10000 (first 5051 terms from T. D. Noe)

 S. M. Shabab Hossain, Md.
 Mahmudur Rahman and M. Sohel Rahman, Solving a Generalized Version of the Exact Cover Problem with a Light-Based Device, Optical Supercomputing, Lecture Notes in Computer Science, 2011, Volume 6748/2011, 23-31, DOI: 10.1007/978-3-642-22494-2_4.

-Eric Weisstein's World of Mathematics, Digit
+Eric Weisstein's World of Mathematics, Digit.

-Wikipedia, Ring counter
+Wikipedia, Ring counter.

 FORMULA